 There’s an entire field of study called Psychoneuroimmunology (Psycho-neuro-immunology) that has emerged in recent years which studies the relationship between our mind and our body.
 How our psychology and emotions can have a direct physical impact on our health.

 It’s important that we learn to process our emotions fully and allow them to pass through us instead of them staying stuck somewhere within us.
-Below we’ll be looking into some really well-proven techniques that’ll help you get it all out of your system while being able to process all those thoughts and emotions in a healthy manner.
+Below we’ll be looking into some proven techniques that’ll help you get it all out of your system while being able to process all those thoughts and emotions in a healthy manner.

 1. Allow Yourself to Recognize and Acknowledge the Trapped Emotions